 7. Port Medway in the 1960s with Jim Gaskell

 9. Maurice Whynot – Fishing Long Cove

 10. Maurice Whynot – From the Ashes

 11. A Walk through the Home Place with Calvin “Bud” Trillin

 More are planned.

-Videos are available for viewing in Seely Hall (on the second floor) during the summer, either when the Hall is open or by appointment.
+Underlined videos can be viewed on a separate page by clicking on the name.
+The full collection is available for viewing in Seely Hall (on the second floor) during the summer, either when the Hall is open or by appointment.